 The initial session for 30 minutes is free of charge with no obligation on either side.
-Fees for any further appointments will be charged at £40 each for individual clients receiving a 50 minute session.
+Fees for any further appointments will be charged at £45 each for individual clients receiving a 50 minute session.
 I ask that payment be made by cash or cheque at the end of each session or by direct bank transfer within 24 hours of the appointment.
 Discount is available to trainee counsellors.
 Missed sessions will be charged for at 50% of the full fee unless at least 24 hours notice is given.
 Prices will be reviewed annually in April.

 What to Expect from Counselling